data-miner00/book/contents/web-dev/setting-up-blog-with-nuxt-content.md

 Inside the `/pages` folder, create a subdirectory named after your name of choice in the decision above, as in the `/content` folder.
 In my case, I will be sticking with the name `mymod` for now.
 You will have the directory looked like `/pages/mymod`.
 Create a file called `_slug.vue` within the folder.
 This is the vue file that will take care of the rendering of your dynamic content to the browser.

 Slug here means the unique identifier of your article based on your title.
-It is composed of lowercased title seperated with a dash.
+It is composed of lowercased title separated with a dash.
 An article with the title _Bitcoin vs Ethereum_ will have the slug as `bitcoin-vs-ethereum`.
 The slug will allow your article to be reach at `/mymod/bitcoin-vs-ethereum`.
 The use of slug instead of conventional ID such as `/mymod/273464` is having a great search engine optimization (SEO) that will greatly improve the searchability of your article.

 Coming back from the explanations, after you have created the `_slug.vue`, paste the following code: